ethereum/ethereum-org-website/src/content/glossary/index.md

 <DocLink to="/developers/docs/networks/#testnet-faucets" title="Testnet Faucets" />

+### fear, uncertainty, doubt (FUD) {#fud}

+Used to refer to negative, misleading, or false information relating to a cryptocurrency, token, or the wider industry.

 ### finality {#finality}

 Finality is the guarantee that a set of transactions before a given time will not change and can't be reverted.